-Alan was recognized as one of 22 “Highly Recommended” economic experts based on client and peer surveys in IAM’s Patent 1000.
-According to their 2016 and 2017 surveys, clients recognize Alan has “superb knowledge and skills…knows the commercial value of intellectual property and how to measure it precisely.
+Alan has consistently been recognized as one of the two dozen most “Highly Recommended” economic experts based on client and peer surveys in IAM’s Patent 1000.
+According to IAM’s 2016 through 2018 surveys, clients recognize Alan as a “forward thinking expert who is superb at providing detailed reports and testifying.
+The smart, organized and incredibly effective StoneTurn pro has one of the more diverse backgrounds among the economic experts appearing in the IAM Patent 1000,” and has “superb knowledge and skills…knows the commercial value of intellectual property and how to measure it precisely.
 A former lawyer, he also understands how evidence needs to be developed to satisfy legal criteria in patent disputes; he works fluently with legal professionals and drafts logical, well-structured reports.
 In a recent infringement case, client ISOLA was awarded the exact damages” to which he testified in Court.
 As a “forensic accounting, economics and valuation expert” who “prepares five-star expert reports and, moreover, is phenomenally good in court…he lays out his logic early and is very confident, meaning he holds up superbly under tough cross-examination,…knows how to present damages arguments in a rational way that lay people can understand and…resonates with juries.”
 Alan is also an AV Preeminent-rated attorney by Martindale Hubble.